grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Then it should appear equal to this other user
 ```

-Let's start with the translation
+Let's start with the translation part.
+Again, remember we're trying to make the translation as literal as possible without paying attention to all the missing pieces for now.

 The first line: